Quansight-Labs/quansight-labs-site/posts/2019/05/spyder-4-coming-closer-beta2-is-now-available.md

 4. Support for **[multi-indexes](https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html)**
 in our Dataframe viewer.

-We will describe all of these additional enhancements in greater detail in a future blog post.
+We will describe all of these additional enhancements in greater detail in future blog posts.

 ## How can you help?